thorrockstar/meta-thornxt/README.md

 8/ Edit local.conf to specify the machine, location of source archived, package type (rpm, deb or ipk) Pick one MACHINE name from the "Supported SoCs / MACHINE names" chapter above and edit the "local.conf" file.
 Here is an example:

+**Make sure that you have no white spaces left to "MACHINE ??=" and the other variables when editing the text block.**

-    vi conf/local.conf
+    gedit conf/local.conf

     [...]
     MACHINE ??= "sama5d3-xplained"